feross/feross.org/_posts/2010-02-08-facebook-launch-night.md

 ---
 layout: post
-title: I just met Mark Zuckerberg at Facebook Launch Night!
+title: I just met Mark Zuckerberg at Facebook Launch Night
+tags:
+- facebook
+- famous-people
 ---

 Last Thursday, I got to visit Facebook and hack with some awesome engineers.
 Facebook Launch Night was actually an internal company Hack-A-Thon — an event that Facebook puts on every two months where employees stay up all night to work on cool projects in areas where they usually don’t work.